MIROC-DOC/model_description/md_en/p-intro.md

 3. high degree

- The high degree $z$ is a mechanical process
+ The altitude $z$ is evaluated in the same way as the calculation of the geopotential for mechanical processes.
- The same method is used to calculate the geopotential.

 $$
   z = \frac{\Phi}{g}